Dudeman85/GameEngine-Legacy/doc/Class References/Animator Reference.md

 Animation animation = CreateAnimation(frames, vector<int> {1, 1, 1, 1})
 ```

-## Animator
+## Animator System
+As the Animator system is a member of the standard engine library, it is accessible through the Engine class and does not need to be registered.

+The animator system requires the Sprite and Animator components.

-To add animations to entities you can use the AddAnimations() or AddAnimation() method of the Animator system.
+To add animations to entities you can use the AddAnimations() or AddAnimation() methods of the Animator system.

 ### <b>void AddAnimations(Entity entity, vector\<Animation\> animations, vector\<string\> names)</b>
 ### <b>void AddAnimation(Entity entity, Animation animation, string name)</b>